Division Group Logo

 September 2, 2025 (Revised March 10, 2026)

-Most transformation efforts fail not because leaders lack frameworks, plans, or metrics, but because change is treated as a control problem rather than as a future that must be deliberately shaped.
+Most transformation efforts fail not because leaders lack frameworks or metrics, but because change is treated as an optimization problem rather than a design challenge.

 The full essay is available upon request.